Ganz DVM-4: Soviet Union

 In the 1950s the Soviet Union began a large-scale program to replace steam locomotives with diesel and electric traction.
-As domestic production of diesel shunting locomotives was just beginning, the decision was made to import such locomotives from Czechoslovakia and Hungary.
+As domestic production of diesel shunting locomotives was just beginning, the decision was made to import such locomotives from Czechoslovakia and Hungarian People's Republic.
 Ganz-MÁVAG thus began work on a derivative of their successful DVM-2 design, modifying it to meet Soviet specifications, and in 1956 a prototype of the new locomotive was tested on the Moscow-Kursk-Donbass Railway.

 After some further refinement, Ganz began deliveries to the Soviet Railways in 1958, who assigned the new locomotive the ВМЭ1 (VME1) class designation (В = венгерский, "Hungarian"; М = маневровый, "shunter", Э = электропередача, "electric transmission" 1 = first class of this category).

 The first VME1-class locomotives to be delivered to the USSR were put into service in Leningrad to shunt passenger trains, as they were not powerful enough to work heavy freight trains.
 310 units were delivered between 1958 and 1965, and they found work all over the USSR.
 On the Baltic Railway (encompassing the Estonian, Latvian and Lithuanian SSRs), they were used to haul light, local passenger trains around Tallinn and Riga, in addition to shunting.
 Some units were assigned to various railway lines in the Byelorussian, Moldavian and Ukrainian Soviet Socialist Republics.

 The first VME1 locomotives were delivered to the Belarusian division of the Soviet Railways in May 1960, when VME1-040 and VME1-042 were assigned to the Minsk locomotive depot.
 Two more, VME1-047 and VME1-049, were assigned to the Gomel locomotive depot in June of the same year, and VME1-127 was assigned to the Brest depot in September 1961, and after a three-year pause, over 50 more were assigned to Belarusian depots.

 In 1964 the SZhD received three very similar locomotives of works type DVM-7, which were designated ВМЭ2 (VME2) class; these had the same prime mover as the DVM-4, but upgraded to produce 589.4 kW.

 In 1968, VME1-024 was refitted with asynchronous traction motors and AC transmissions, and was reclassified ВМЭ1А (VME1A).

 Most of the VME1 were retired between 1975 and 1985.
 VME1-043 is preserved at the railway museum at Saint Petersburg's Warsaw Station.